sel8888/harmonic-shape-transform-2026-koncept/validation_report.md

 ## Performance & Domain Specificity

-The HST (Harmonic Surface Tracking) algorithm is specifically optimized for **organic and biological geometries**.
+The HST (Harmonic Surface Transform) algorithm is specifically optimized for **organic and biological geometries**.

 *   **Organic Shapes (Humans, Animals):** Excellent performance with minimal error rates.
 The harmonic bases perfectly capture the smooth manifold structure of biological entities.
 *   **Non-Natural Shapes (Furniture, Planes, Boxes):** Higher error rates (approx. 0.3) are expected.
 This is due to the sharp edges and non-smooth transitions characteristic of man-made objects, which can cause instability in spectral harmonic functions.